diku-dk/futhark-mem-sc22/README.md

 For all targets, you can specify a different version of `futhark` by setting `FUTHARK=my-futhark`.
 Similarly, you can specify how many executions of each benchmark you want to use with e.g. `RUNS=10`.

-Inside the CUDA and ROCM containers, you have to specify e.g. `make FUTHARK=/futhark table1`.
 ```